IBM/complex-linear-network-analyzer/README.md

 Installation
 ------------
 Pip install the COLNA package.
 All required packages are installed automatically.
-If you intend to use the visualization feature, Graphviz must be installed manually.
+If you intend to use the visualization feature, Graphviz must be installed and added to the path.

 More details for the installation are given in the User Manual.